|Day Use:||Year Round|

 When the reservation system changed to the one day window (make a reservation today for tomorrow) that means somebody must check reservations everyday.
 A small park like Deschutes does not have enough employees from Nov. - April to check reservations daily.

 No. The horse trail use is by reservation only from March 1 until June 30.
 Horse Permits are available through The Oregon State Parks online store: https://store.oregonstateparks.org/ under "Tours/Events" and there is a reservation fee of $8 per horse.
-The trail is 22 miles round trip during daylight hours.
-Camping with horses is not permitted along the trail or at Deschutes State Park.
+The trail is 22 miles round trip and open for use during daylight hours only.
+Overnight camping with horses is not permitted along the trail or at Deschutes State Park.

 Day use/Special Events